mfumagalli/ngsTools/TUTORIAL.md

 ```
 	cat ALL.bamlist
 ```
+Check that all your BAM files in 'Data/download.log' have been downloaded correctly (file size different than 0).

 As a note for the general use, in case an ancestral sequence is not available, analyses on FST, PCA, nucleotide diversity (but not the number of fixed differences) can be carried out using the reference sequence to polarise your data.
 Please be aware that, under this scenario, some quantities (e.g. the unfolded joint site frequency spectrum) will be nonsense.